maganezf/world-cup-album-api/README.md

 ### :dart: Purpose and Features

-- A simple api project made with Nest.js (Node.js) and Typescript for purpose studies
+- A simple API project made with Nest.js (Node.js) and Typescript for studies purpose

-### :spiral_note_pad: Api Routes
+### :shipit: Api Routes

 | Method | Route                              | Has params or body?                             | Description                           |
 | :----- | :--------------------------------- | :---------------------------------------------- | :------------------------------------ |